Last update: 1 year ago

 The latter is often used for treating urine and blood stains because of its bleaching qualities.
 However, we advise you to look for commercial or natural homemade alternatives.

 In addition to the irritating chlorine smell, which can cause throat burning and eye-watering, there is also the risk of damage to the fabric.
 Even if you opt-in for a non-chlorine bleach, you need to check the label of your mattress, as it is still possible to see yellow staining after applying the product.

-Leaving your mattress unprotected
+3. Leaving your mattress unprotected

 The sooner you get a mattress protector for your bed, the better you will feel about maintenance.
 As the name suggests, their main goal is to isolate your mattress from allergens, germs and even liquids.
-Some models are waterproof, so you don’t have to worry about urine or other types of stains ruining your perfectly good mattress.
+Some models are waterproof, so you don’t have to worry about urine or other stains ruining your perfectly good mattress.

 Still, no matter what kind of product you get, keep in mind that the protector, along with the linen, will need frequent washing.
 Make sure you read the instructions of the labels carefully before choosing a cleaning method.

-A specialist can clean it meticulously with specialised machines and methods.
-It’s the safest bet when you want a healthy sanitised mattress without sacrificing its longevity.
+No matter how thoroughly you scrub your mattress and how often you clean it, a specialist can clean it meticulously with specialised machines and methods.
+Hiring a professional mattress cleaner is the safest bet when you want a healthy, sanitised mattress without sacrificing its longevity.